gardehal/3d-printing/created/dumb-door/README.md

 ## Retrospect

 #### Worries

+TODO
-electronics: voltages etc. enough for motor and power to pico? battery charge only lasting a few days tops (annoying for a real world product) non-elegant design, batteries could be put below handle etc. but would make it more complicated to adapt to other doors
+- electronics: voltages etc. enough for motor and power to pico?
+- battery charge only lasting a few days tops (annoying for a real world product)
+- non-elegant design, batteries could be put below handle etc. but would make it more complicated to adapt to other doors

 #### Good

-hinges
-brackets + modular design
-fun
-incorporated other parts like nuts/bolts/switch/buttons potentially usable pins worked well
+- Ball hinges work well and if printed in the correct orientation (brain-case) they work great, otherwise the hinges may fall off if pushed too much (battery-case).
+Easy to add to parts and print compared to machining-inspired cylindrical hinges.
+- Modular design and use of brackets (e.g. battery-case-standalone-bracket) to build a frame worked very well, parts can be switched out without having to print the entire 10+ hour suite of components + frame(s).
+The balls and receptacles could have a lower tolerances, balls are 4.5mm and receptacles are 5mm, with a 0.5 spacing between bracket and case on either side.
+Balls could probably be 4.75mm and spacing between bracket and case be closer to 0.1-0.25mm.
+Note that these frames/brackets should be printed vertically for the flexibility.
+- Incorporated other parts like nuts/bolts/switch/buttons which are useful for areas where printed parts are too weak or to difficult to make.
+- Potentially usable in a real setting (assuming someone can maintain software for security updates etc.)
+- Printed pins (lock-gear-pin) worked well, where similar attempts at pins have been lackluster.
+- Fun project, developed useful knowledge and concepts for later use.

 #### Bad

-initial design was bad, did not think it though
+- Initial design was bad and relied on impossible physics, did not think it through.

-#### Neutral